edenlabllc/playbook/branching.md

 ## Release Branches

   - When new version is released, release branch is created.
 It MUST be named as `vMAJOR.FEATURE` from a latest git tag, eg: `v2.3`.
+It MUST start with `Version increment` commit from a CI (so that latest tag will be merged into it).

   - After release branch is created, all code in it goest in a maintenance mode - no new features or breaking changes will be accepted (our CI will try best to check it).